snargledorf/kewlbot/README.md

 ### Adding photos/videos to a command
 Additional photos or video can be added to commands by sending a photo or video and putting the command in the caption

+### Subreddit name auto-linking
+If a subreddit name is detected in a message, the bot will respond with a link to the subreddit.
+- Only subreddit names in the /r/\<subname\> or r/\<subname\> format are recognized
+- Full reddit urls are ignored (IE. https://www.reddit.com/r/TelegramBots/)

 # Requirements
 - python 3
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)